prebid/prebid.github.io/prebid-mobile/pbm-api/android/code-integration-android.md

 ### CustomHeaders
 {:.no_toc}

-The following methods enable the customization of the HTTP call to the Prebid server:
+The following methods enables the customization of the HTTP call to the Prebid server:

 ```kotlin
 var headers = HashMap<String, String> ()